 Once stamped into the country of Cambodia, you’ll get back on the bus and drive the 6-7 hours to Phnom Penh.
 As you arrive in Phnom Penh, you’ll get dropped off at the bus station where you can catch a tuk-tuk or cab to your accommodation.

 For The Budget Conscious: Looking to meet people and stay in a clean place that is centrally located, well then Panorama Mekong Hostel is for you!
 Continental breakfast is served daily, plus the terrace has amazing views of the city and river.

-For Something In Between: A beautiful, asian-modern accommodation in Phnom Penh, Teahouse Asian Urban Hotel is a gem.
-The pool, the staff and location, pretty much everything about this hotel is amazing.
+For Something In Between: A beautiful, Asian-modern accommodation in Phnom Penh, Ohana Palace Hotel is a gem.
+The pool, the staff, and the location, pretty much everything about this hotel is amazing.